 “Really, he’s not as bad as you think.”

-As if they could possibly pull the wool over a jaded public’s eyes one more time, many of George W. Bush’s advisers and friends have been in full spin mode during the past few weeks trying to convince the American people that his presidency wasn’t nearly as disastrous as most think.
+As if they could possibly pull the wool over a jaded public’s eyes one more time, many of George W. Bush’s advisers and friends have been in full spin mode the past few weeks trying to convince us that his presidency wasn’t nearly as disastrous as most think.
 In fact, they insist, it was groundbreaking and will be remembered well by historians.

 Nevermind an economy that lies in ruins, destroyed by avarice and an unwillingness to enforce regulations.

-Nevermind an Iraq War that has no clear endgame, helped recruit terrorists and harmed the United States’ reputation throughout the world.
+Nevermind an Iraq War that has no clear endgame, helped recruit terrorists and harmed the nation’s reputation throughout the world.

-Nevermind a soaring budget deficit and a federal government that’s larger than ever, all the while it seems unable to provide basic functions like disaster management.
+Nevermind a soaring budget deficit and a federal government that’s larger than ever, all while it seems unable to provide basic functions like infrastructure repair and disaster management.

-Why all these people have so much time to give interviews while the world is wracked with crises at home and abroad is a mystery, but I guess we shouldn’t be surprised given the administration’s spotty record so far.
+Why all these Bush insiders have so much time to give interviews while the world is racked with crises at home and abroad is a mystery, but I guess we shouldn’t be surprised given the administration’s spotty record so far.

-Two other recent accounts, however, provide a more realistic assessment of the past eight years and their consequences.
+Two other recent accounts, however, offer a more realistic assessment of the past eight years and their consequences.